itsdfish/RetirementPlanners.jl/docs/src/advanced_example.md

 ## Configure Update Options

-We will specify the parameters of the update function in a nested configuration data structure, which passes keyword arguments to their corresponding update funtions.
-The configuration data structure is a nested `NamedTuple` (i.e., immutable keyword-value pairs), where the keywords in the first level correspond to the keyword inputs of the update functions.
-For example, the keyword `kw_invest` (short for keyword invest) is a set of keywords passed to the function `fixed_investment`.

-The configuration data structure below defines distributions over quanties, such as investment and withdraw amount.
-Aside from drawling random values from probability distributions, the simulation is the same as that described in the [basic example](basic_example.md).

- The mean monthly investment follows a normal distribution with a mean of `$2,000` and a standard deviation of `$500` to reflect fluctuations in income and expenses.
+As in the [intermediate example](intermediate_example.md), the mean monthly investment follows a normal distribution with a mean of `$2,000` and a standard deviation of `$500` to reflect fluctuations in income and expenses.
 As before, investments are made until an early retirement at age 40.
+Upon retirement at age 40, we again assume that you withdraw `$2,200` per month with a standard deviation of `$500` to reflect fluctuation in monthly expenses.
+However, we assume that there is a large expense of `$15,000` at age 30 in one simulation and at age 60 in the others.
+To perform a grid search over these values, we wrap them in a vector as follows: ` age_at_expense = [30,60]`.
+It is worth noting that in principle we can vary additional factors in the simulation, such as the large expense amount, or the investment distribution.
+For the sake of simplicity, we will only vary *age-at-expense* to observe its impact on the survival probabilities across time.

-The yearly interest rate on investments has a mean of `.08` with a large standard deviation of `.08` to reflect inherent volitility in the stock market.
-The yearly inflation rate has a mean of `.035` and a standard deviation of `.015`.
-Upon retirement at age 40, we assume that you withdraw `$2,200` per month with a standard deviation of `$500` to reflect fluctuation in monthly expenses.
+Unlike the previous examples, we will use the Geometric Brownian Motion process to simulate growth in the stock market and inflation in the monetary system.
+We will assume that the yearly growth rate on investments has a mean of `.07` with a standard deviation of `.05` to reflect inherent volitility in the stock market.
+Additionally, we wil assume yearly inflation rate has a mean of `.035` and a standard deviation of `.005`.
+All the assumptions specified above are encoded into the `config` object below.

 ```julia
 config = (